 The chemotherapy unit is accredited by DNV-GL Healthcare.

-David Lee Cancer Center now offers pet therapy to infusion patients.
+CAMC Cancer Center offers pet therapy to infusion patients.
 The trained dogs visit with patients weekly.

 We offer the services of a financial navigator that specializes in assistance for indigent patients.
 This navigator reviews benefits prior to treatment with chemotherapy, and can assist in the Medicaid application process.
 She also assists with co-pays for IV and oral chemotherapy.